openmc-dev/openmc/docs/source/usersguide/input.rst

     for CMFD tallies and acceleration.
 If no energy bins are listed, OpenMC automatically assumes a one energy group calculation over the entire energy range.

+    .. note:: When running in the multi-group :ref:`energy_mode`, these energy bins must match the data library's group boundaries.

   :albedo:
     Surface ratio of incoming to outgoing partial currents on global boundary